BatoolKazmi/FilmCentral/testing-screenshots/README.md

 **User Stories**

-- [x???]
-I want to be able to **see all the movies** in the catalogue
+- [x] I want to be able to **see all the movies** in the catalogue
 - [x] I want to be able to **find more detailed information about a movie**
-- [x??]
-I want to have at least one way to filter the movies in the catalog
+- [x] I want to have at least one way to filter the movies in the catalog
   - i.e Maybe I want to find similar movies (i.e. "other romances", "other movies by Ghibli")
 - [x] I want to be able to **search for a specific movie**

 - [ ] I want to "quick add" a movie to my plan-to-watch list from the main page, with no notes and a default priority

-  - [ ] Add a "quick add" button next to each movie on the main page.
-  - [ ] Automatically add the movie to the plan-to-watch list with default settings.

 - [x] I want to see all the movies on my watch list sorted by priority

-  - [x] Display the watch list sorted by priority.
-  - [ ] Allow users to view and manage their watch list.

 - [x] I want to be able to update the priority of a movie on my watchlist

-  - [ ] Provide an option to edit the priority of movies in the watch list.
-  - [ ] Save changes and update the watch list accordingly.

 - [ ] I want to be able to mark a movie as watched once I've seen it (which should remove it from my watch list and place it on the completed list)
 - [ ] I want to be able to add a score onto a movie that I've seen (either when moving it to completed or later)

-- [ ] I want to be able to see all my finished movies sorted by score or date watched (developers choice)
+- [x] I want to be able to see all my finished movies sorted by score or date watched (developers choice)
 - [x] I want to be able to update the number of times I've watched a movie on my completed list if I've watched it again
+- sorted by rating

 - [ ] I want to be able to remove things from my planning list even if I don't end up watching it (e.g., I added the wrong one, or I changed my mind, etc)

-**BONUS**
-Do some additional stuff

 #### Submission and Presentation